hongbo-miao/microsoft-graph-angular/README.md

 Configure the app with the permissions you need.
 Check **Allow Implicit Flow**.
 Update **Redirect URLs**.

 This demo needs `Contacts.Read`, `Files.ReadWrite` permissions.
-The Redirect URLs is `http://localhost:4200/home`.
+The Redirect URLs are `http://localhost:4200`, `http://localhost:4200/home`.

 These info are set up in the [config file](https://github.com/Hongbo-Miao/microsoft-graph-angular/blob/master/src/app/shared/configs.ts).